-Liberty’s campus is transitioning into a green, walking campus, and the best way to get from class to class is to take one of our buses — free of charge.
+Liberty’s campus is connected by a long walking path, allowing students to get from one part of campus to the other with ease.
+Plus, another great way to get from class to class is to take one of our buses — free of charge.
 Need to run errands off campus?
 Our bus routes include stops at popular apartment complexes and other locations around Lynchburg.

 Did You Know?
 Liberty helps reduce pollution by partnering with the Greater Lynchburg Transit Company (GLTC), the first transit system in Virginia to utilize electric-diesel hybrids.

 While learning resources are not optional, more and more books and other materials are available in digital formats — which can reduce book costs drastically.
 At Liberty, many departments now offer Inclusive Access, a service that provides all course materials electronically.